stiles/dodgers/README.md

 ## Automated tweets

-In addition to the data processing scripts, the repository contains scripts that generate and post daily updates to Twitter.
+In addition to the data processing scripts, the repository contains scripts that generate and post daily updates to an account on Twitter, [@DodgersDataBot](https://x.com/DodgersDataBot).

 - **Daily summaries**: The `scripts/23_post_daily_summaries.py` script fetches the latest team summary data and posts tweets about the team's overall performance, batting and pitching statistics.
 This is automated by the `.github/workflows/post_summaries.yml` workflow, which runs at different times throughout the day to provide timely updates.
 - **Lineup and pitching matchup**: The `scripts/17_fetch_lineup.py` script fetches the daily starting lineup and tweets the pitching matchup once it's announced.
 This is automated by the `.github/workflows/tweet_lineup.yml` workflow.